wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog =

+= 2.3.0 =
+* Added a setting to allow you to turn the Tribute Gift section of the form off if you'd like

+= 2.2.0 =
+* Added the ability to delete a donation (e.g. if you create a test donation)

 = 2.1.7 =
 * Rolled back change in 2.1.6 for ajax display due to unanticipated problem with search